Amsterdam in December: 11 Things to Do + Travel Tips!

 75+ Essential Europe Travel Tips You Need to Hear

-Expect to pay more for lodging in Amsterdam than for comparable stays in many other cities in Europe during winter.
+Expect to pay more for lodging in Amsterdam than for comparable stays in many other cities in Europe during winter, but much less than you would if you were visiting Amsterdam in, say, April.

-If you have mobility limitations, be sure to reach the description of your hotel carefully: very steep staircases are far from unheard of in Amsterdam!
+If you have mobility limitations, be sure to read the description of your hotel carefully: very steep staircases are far from unheard of in Amsterdam!

-These options all get great reviews and should give you an idea of what you can expect to spend on lodging in Amsterdam in December.
+These options all get great reviews (I particularly loved my stay at this hotel) and should give you an idea of what you can expect to spend on lodging in Amsterdam in December.

 Jeremy Storm wearing a coat and hat climbing a very steep staircase in Amsterdam